yihui/yihui.org/content/en/2026-01-23-hello-world.md

     links = links[order(info[, 1] == '', info[, 1])]
     ```

+-   WeChat sponsors

+    I also received several donations on WeChat, but unfortunately it's not
+    possible to programmatically scrape the names, so I can only say that I
+    really appreciate your generous help via WeChat Pay in 2024!

 </div>

 Throughout January 2024, I kept getting Github notifications about new sponsors,